 Before we even start, let me remind you that congruent means "the same" in geometry.
-If you cut two identical triangles from a sheet of paper they would be "congruent."
-Not only do they have the same shape, but they are the same size as well.
+As written above, it means "identical in form."
+If you cut two identical triangles from a sheet of paper, and couldn't tell them apart based on size or shape, they would be congruent.

 We use the following symbol to indicate congruence: It means not only are the two figures the same shape (~), but they have the same size (=).

 Two figures that are congruent have what are called corresponding sides and corresponding angles.
 That means that parts that are the same and would match up if you stacked the two figures.
 It is important to recognize that in a congruent triangle, each part of it is also obviously congruent.
 If two triangles are congruent, then naturally all the sides are angles are also congruent with their corresponding pair.

 - (1) there are 3 sets of congruent sides and

 - (2) there are 3 sets of congruent angles.

 Below we have two triangles: triangle ABC and triangle DEF.